-The Finance For Food program (F4F) has the ambition to promote food security and economic development in the Least Developed Countries (LDCs) by providing an added value to the local level.
-It attempts to break the national and local barriers to the stimulus of a productive an equitable growth, thus providing sustainable means to increase the production and strengthen the local food system in the countries where F4F intervenes.
-This is an innovative program grounded in cumulative experience on the field and tasked with enhancing and spreading the most relevant approaches to strengthen the impact of local level interventions in matters of food and nutritional security.
+The Finance For Food programme (F4F) has the ambition to promote food security and economic development in the Least Developed Countries (LDCs) by providing an added value at the local level.
+It attempts to break the national and local barriers to the stimulus of a productive and equitable growth, thus providing sustainable means to increase the production and strengthen the local food system in the countries where F4F exists.
+This is an innovative programme grounded in cumulative experience on the field and tasked with enhancing and spreading the most relevant approaches to strengthen the impact of local level interventions in matters of food and nutritional security.
 It provides a direct support to central governments, local communities and their partners to identify investment needs, developing and operating the most appropriate responses in terms of targeting and using sustainable financial mechanisms.

-The F4F program is organized around 4 complementary components:
+The F4F programme is organized around 4 complementary components:

 - Strengthen the financial mechanisms for local actors.
 F4F supports local investments by providing strategic funding through subsidies, loans, warranties, equity, as well as advisory services, assistance and capacity building.
-This flexible toolbox allows to customize the interventions to the specific situations and conditions of each country, thus maximizing the impact.
+This flexible toolbox allows for customization of the interventions to the specific situations and conditions of each country, thus maximizing the impact.

 F4F contains a strong element dedicated to its impact evaluation with an in-depth analysis of the chosen projects and implementing mechanisms.

 The F4F team has committed itself to the careful evaluation of its results and the impact of its work not only to strengthen the design of future projects but also to identify innovative solutions, duplicable for the food security and which can be strengthened by the public and private sectors.